-- 5.4.8.5 Eligible Activities: All activities allowed under CDBG-MIT; HCDA Section 105(a) (1-5), 105(a) (7-9), and 105(a)(11), including but not limited to: - i.
-Flood control and drainage improvements, including the construction or rehabilitation of stormwater management system;

-Infrastructure improvements (such as water and sewer facilities, streets, shoreline armoring, etc.);

-Land acquisitions and buyouts; and
+- v.
+Port authorities. - 5.4.8.5 Eligible Activities: All activities allowed under CDBG-MIT; HCDA Section 105(a) (1-5), 105(a) (7-9), and 105(a)(11), including but not limited to: - i.
+Flood control and drainage improvements, including the construction or rehabilitation of stormwater management system; - ii.
+Infrastructure improvements (such as water and sewer facilities, streets, shoreline armoring, etc.); - iii.
+Natural or green infrastructure; - iv.
+Land acquisitions and buyouts; and - v.
 Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
 All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or 3 feet above the 100-year floodplain elevation.
-If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
+If the 500-year floodplain, then the structure must be elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
 Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
 For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines.